Supporting you if you sadly lose your baby

 They also teach midwives and maternity staff, providing support and guidance for them to ensure they are updated with current guidelines and teaching practices.
 This work enables us to offer gold standard care to all women and their families.

-Remembrance services are held in Lancaster and Barrow each year for anyone who has lost a baby.
+Our Chaplaincy team hold regular miscarriage and still birth support services, and annual remembrance services in Lancaster and Barrow for anyone who has lost a baby.

 For more information on the Bereavement Services offered within Maternity Service, please contact: bereavement.midwives@mbht.nhs.uk